swennemans/building-your-own-reactjs/build_basic_vdom/01-getting-started.md

 }
 ```

 Now we have a function that allows use to mount our `VElement` in the DOM.
 As you can see nothing is magical  is happening.
-The `vElement`
+The `vElement` is basicly a
- is basicly a blueprint for the `domNode`.
+blueprint for the `domNode`.
 Another thing to notice is that in the
- `mountVElement` we're altering the `domNode` by adding a className on it.
+`mountVElement` function we're altering the `domNode` by adding a className on it.
+In a later
- Keep in mind that the `domNode` is mutable.

->In later steps we will use this mounting phase to attach inline styles, click handlers etcetera.
+iteration we will use this mounting phase to attach inline styles, click handlers etcetera.
+It's a
+pretty important phase!

+### Create our first app!

-At this stage we can create an app (that consists of one `node`):
+At this stage we can create an app.
+Well it's not actually an app because it's static.
+But we
+call it that anyways.
+It's the most simplistic app ever.

 ```javascript
 index.js